Skip to content

 Repository Configuration

-This guide walks you through connecting DAIV to your GitLab repository.
-Once configured, DAIV will automatically respond to issues, pull requests, and pipeline failures.
+This guide walks you through connecting DAIV to your GitLab or GitHub repository.
+Once configured, DAIV will automatically implement the issues, respond to code reviews, and more...

 Prerequisites